Rail transport in Singapore: Contemporary developments, 1990s onwards

 Since the completion of the initial MRT system in 1990, the Singapore government has taken steps to further expand the city-state's urban rail network; said expansions have been highlighted in many plans such as the 1996 White Paper and various Land Transport Master Plans, the latest of which intends to bring the length of the MRT network up to almost 400 km by 2040.
 The first of such extensions was the Woodlands extension connecting Sembawang, Woodlands and Kranji to Yishun and Choa Chu Kang in 1996.
 In 2002, a spur line connecting Changi Airport to the main MRT network via Singapore Expo was fully completed while a new infill MRT station, Dover MRT station, also commenced operations.
 In 2003, the first fully automated heavy rail metro line (there are several older fully automated medium capacity urban rail systems in cities such as Lille) opened between Punggol and Harbourfront.

-Following studies on the feasibility of urban applications of automated people mover systems as feeder transport in the 1990s, a Light Rapid Transit (LRT) line was built between Choa Chu Kang and Bukit Panjang and was opened in 1999.
+Following studies on the feasibility of urban applications of automated people mover systems as feeder transport in the 1990s, a Light Rail Transit (LRT) line was built between Choa Chu Kang and Bukit Panjang and was opened in 1999.
 However, this LRT line was plagued with many problems such as damaged guide rails.
 The subsequent LRT lines built in Sengkang and Punggol in the early 2000s hence used the Mitsubishi Crystal Mover instead; said technology was also adopted for the Changi Airport Skytrain in 2007 to replace the original C-100 system when the system was further expanded to serve the new Terminal 3.
 Several LRT systems were also planned for many other new towns but were either cancelled or planned as new MRT lines instead.